Tuesday, September 05, 2023

 Reflection:

-Do you remember the birthday of your mother?
-You surely know it because she is your mother and without her you would not be here in this world.
-Today we celebrate the feast of the Nativity/Birthday of the Blessed Virgin Mary.
-The Blessed Virgin Mary is the mother of Jesus and our universal mother as well.
+Today, we celebrate the Feast of the Nativity (Birthday) of the Blessed Virgin Mary.
+The Blessed Virgin Mary is the mother of Jesus—and our universal mother as well.

-Incidentally, today is also the birthday of my mother, Natividad J. Dasmarinas, and her name was derived in honor of the birth of the Blessed Virgin Mary.
+Incidentally, today is also the birthday of my mother, Natividad J. Dasmarinas, whose name was lovingly given in honor of the birth of the Blessed Virgin Mary.

-Why do we give so much honor, respect and reverence to the Blessed Virgin Mary?
-The answer is very simple: she is the mother of Jesus.
-Without the Blessed Mother Jesus would have not been born.
+Why do we give so much honor, respect, and reverence to the Blessed Virgin Mary?
+The answer is very simple: She is the mother of Jesus.
+Without the Blessed Mother, Jesus would not have been born into the world.

-From the beginning, God looked to the Blessed Mother to be the human mother of Jesus.
+From the beginning, God looked to the Blessed Mother to be the human mother of His Son.
 There was no other choice for God but the Blessed Virgin Mary—only the Blessed Virgin Mary.

 Why?
-This is because the Blessed Mother possesses all the virtues deserving of the honor of being chosen as Jesus' mother.
-Therefore, she was blessed by God when she conceived the child Jesus through the grace of the Holy Spirit (Luke 1:35).
+Because the Blessed Mother possesses all the virtues worthy of the honor of being chosen as the Mother of Jesus.
+She was blessed by God when she conceived the child Jesus through the grace of the Holy Spirit (Luke 1:35).

 No comments: